 If you witness or become aware of possible discriminatory or harassing conduct by others:

-Contact a Title IX Coordinator.
+Contact a Title IX Team Member.

-In working to resolve the matter, the Title IX Coordinators ordinarily will interview the complainant and, as appropriate, others who may have knowledge of the facts underlying the complaint.
+In working to resolve the matter, the Title IX Team Members ordinarily will interview the complainant and, as appropriate, others who may have knowledge of the facts underlying the complaint.
 At any point, including while the informal process is ongoing or afterward, the complainant may elect to end the informal process in favor of filing a formal complaint.

 Although Millsaps welcomes informal resolution of complaints when appropriate, it will not use mediation between a complainant and alleged perpetrator or any other informal resolution mechanism to resolve complaints pertaining to non-consensual sexual contact or non-consensual sexual penetration.

-Investigation will commence as soon as practicable following receipt of the complaint by the Title IX Coordinator, generally within one week.
+Investigation will commence as soon as practicable following receipt of the complaint by the Title IX Team Members, generally within one week.
 Investigations will be conducted as expeditiously as possible and are usually completed within 60 days, though this may vary based on the availability of witnesses, the scope of the investigation, or unforeseen circumstances.

 During an investigation, the complainant (the person filing the complaint) will have the opportunity to describe his or her allegations and present supporting witnesses or other evidence.
 The respondent (the person complained about) will have the opportunity to respond to each allegation and present supporting witnesses or other evidence.
 The investigator will review evidence presented and will meet with additional witnesses identified by the complainant, the respondent, or third parties, as determined appropriate by the investigator.
 All parties involved in the investigation are expected to cooperate and provide truthful information throughout the investigation process.